kartik-venugopal/swift-ffmpeg-player/README.md

 ## How ?

 Download it and get it running in XCode.
-Open different types of music files, and see if it works.
+Open different types of music files, and see if/how it works.

 Browse through the source code, which I have done my best to document.
 Tweak it to your heart's content, build it, run it, see (and hear) what happens!